dantelepoole/functionish/README.md

 Look, for sure functionish programming's reliance on abundant functions and function composition and purity and immutability and so on results in code that is less performant than its imperative or even object-oriented counterparts.
 But it's not a question of which programming paradigm is more performant.
-The question is: what difference does it make?
+The real question is: does it really matter?

 Have you ever read those performance tests that folks will debate about on Stack Overflow?
 They'll take an array with 100,000 items and loop over it a million times only to conclude that a `while`-loop achieves 23,000 iterations per